hello, Janika_

 Your first three prompts

-2. Ask it to do something simple
+2. Ask it to make something

-create a file called hello.txt with a nice welcome note inside
+Paste to Claudecreate a file called hello.txt with a nice welcome note inside

 3. Ask it to change the note

-make the welcome note more cheerful and add three emojis
+Paste to Claudemake the welcome note more cheerful and add three emojis

 What just happened